Flutter Shopping App prototype: Lessons learned

 - In Flutter, the architecture of your app strongly depends on the state management solution you will use.
 For instance, if you choose BLoC, you know that your business logic will be separated from the UI and extracted to the BLoC classes, you will also need to create the related event and state classes, etc. Then, if you choose something like a change notifier/provider, it makes sense to structure your app similarly as in MVVM.
 Therefore, structure your app having a specific state management solution in mind, it would eventually save you some time in the future.

 - Consistency is the key.
 If you or/and your team decides on the specific app architecture, please, stick to it.
 Consistent code and file structure help to find a specific component, widget or any other file in the project faster which results in easier maintenance.
 I would also recommend defining a decent set of static analysis rules in your project by adding the

 analysis_options.yamlfile.
 If you are not sure of which rules should be included, you can use the

 pedanticpackage to enable the list of linter rules that Google uses in its own Dart code.
 More info about the static analysis options could be found here.

 As far as I know, there are no official guidelines on how to structure the project files for your application.
 Usually, Flutter developers choose the layered architecture, hence they structure their project files like this:

 This kind of file structure works completely fine in small to medium size projects, but I also see some disadvantages there:

 - Features become hard to decouple.
-For instance, you are implementing the authentication for your app.
+For instance, you are implementing authentication for your app.
 By having this file structure, the UI logic goes to the view (presentation) layer, business logic goes to the corresponding data layer and so on.
-Now, you are building once another project, you could reuse the same authentication logic, but it is scattered across different layers of the app.
+Now, that you are building one another project, you could reuse the same authentication logic, but it is scattered across different layers of the app.
 Hence, it requires a lot of effort to extract all the authentication-related logic to a separate package and reuse it later.